biancafu/Pokechat/README.md

 [![Forks][forks-shield]][forks-url]
 # PokeChat
 Welcome to Pokechat! 😊🙌 <br>
-PokeChat is a 3D virtual chat space that allows mutiple users to interact with each other in a 3D pokemon themed world.
+PokeChat is a 3D virtual chat space that allows multiple users to interact with each other in a 3D pokemon themed world.
 There are also various mini games on the game menu that you can play with!

 <!-- TABLE OF CONTENTS -->